 2018 Harley-Davidson Breakout 114 Riding Impression

 In comparison, the 2018 model with the 114 was amazingly silky smooth under full throttle.
-It was quicker, too.
-How the hell did they do that?
+It was quicker too.
+How the hell did the engineers do that?
 Those dual counterbalancers at the crank worked pure magic.
-No blurred vision, either.
+No blurred vision either.
 The brute had been civilized but still retains enough of its testosterone-fueled demeanor to be a total blast.
 The Breakout also received a 35-pound weight reduction, doing wonders for its low-speed agility.